-This course will allow participants to experience multiple activities which encourage active collaboration among patients, trial sponsors, and advocates.
+This short course will allow participants to experience multiple activities which encourage active collaboration among patients, trial sponsors, and advocates.
 Following a brief introduction outlining the benefits of interactive activities with multiple stakeholders, you will engage in several activities:

 - Protocol red lining (individual/partner activity)

 - Design your own protocol (small group activity)

 - Walk the protocol (large group activity)

 The first activity asks you to react to a draft protocol individually.
 You will then share your reactions with a partner representing a different stakeholder group.
 The second activity encourages collaboration among multiple stakeholders as table teams work to design a protocol that meets the needs of all stakeholders.
 The third and final activity will have the entire group reacting individually to a sample protocol (represented by posters on the wall), then discuss their reactions and seek consensus.
 Each activity will be debriefed to not only assess the experience, but to discuss how a similar activity might be applied to your needs.

 We will conclude by presenting a case-study that outlines the successful application of these methods for trial design.

 These exercises were designed by clinicians, instructional designers, and experts in patient literacy.
 They have been used successfully in numerous workshop settings to obtain input on protocol design features and trial recruitment and retention methods.
 Feedback on the experience from past participants has been very positive.
 It is our hope that you will leave the workshop with an understanding of how these types of exercises can be designed and executed to encourage collaboration and to design clinical trials that meet the needs of all stakeholders.

 An additional registration fee is required for all preconference short courses.